thorizer/thorizer/README.md

 ## About Me 🚀

 I'm a Technical Lead and Full Stack Developer with over 10 years of experience crafting robust, scalable solutions.
 I specialize in architecting systems that seamlessly blend technical excellence with exceptional user experience.
-From real-time fleet management platforms to Olympic-scale navigation systems, I bring a comprehensive approach to every project.

 ### What I Do 💡